Fully equipped yacht

 By taking a private Croatia sailing trip from Split is probably the closest way to experience the authenticity of Croatian coast.
 On this unique tour you will get the chance to discover the pearls of southern Dalmatia on best possible way.
 The sailing route includes all the area's highlights.
 Allthough it is a little off the »traditional track« can also be adjusted, which means that the itinerary is flexible to your wishes.
 Your skipper will not only be in charge of the safety aboard, but also your tour guide.
 He will be happy to introduce you to the intriguing beauty of living at sea.

 Swim and snorkel in secluded coves of Brač, explore the intact nature of the green island Šolta and the blue seas of Vis, try the amazing Dalmatian cuisine, check out the buzzing nightlife of Hvar and take a walk through the Venetian architecture of Korčula.
 Sailing trip from Split will be memorable adventure for your family or friends.
-We also got one dinner in a restaurant included, so that you can first-hand discover traditional culinary delights.

 Arriving to Split marina, your skipper will welcome you at embarkation point.
 If you arrive earlier, feel free to take a short visit of Split old town to check out the beautiful Diocletian palace, a spectacular monument from the Roman empire or to have a quick snack at the city square.